mirage/capnp-rpc/README.md

 `service` must provide one OCaml method for each method defined in the schema file, with `_impl` on the end of each one.

-There's a bit of ugly boilerplate here (maybe it will improve in future), but it's quite simple:
+There's a bit of ugly boilerplate here, but it's quite simple:

 - `P` is the module for reading the call's parameters.
 - `R` is the module for building the response's results.
-- `params` is the data content of the request (later, we'll see about calls with capabilities too).
+- `params` is the content of the request.
 - `msg` is the string value of the `msg` field.
+- `release_param_caps` releases any capabilities passed in the parameters.
+  In this case there aren't any, but remember that a client using some future version of this protocol might pass us some optional capabilities, and so we should always free them anyway.
 - `response` is the complete message to be sent back, and `results` is the data part of it.
 - `Service.Response.create R.init_pointer` creates a new response message, using `R.init_pointer` to initialise the payload contents.
 - `Service.return` returns the results immediately (like `Lwt.return`).